intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 representative is a member of the body responsible for the stream or an appointed delegate thereof.

-The RSAB shall choose a chair from among its members using a method to be determined by the RSAB.
+The RSAB shall annually choose a chair from among its members using a method to be determined by the RSAB.

 The RSAB is expected to operate via email, in-person meetings, teleconferencing systems, and any additional tooling it deems